 More people around the world are taking a look at urban farming, which offers to make our food as “local” as possible.
 By growing what we need near where we live, we decrease the “food miles” associated with long-distance transportation.
 We also get the freshest produce money can buy, and we are encouraged to eat in season.
 Another benefit of urban farming is that it can add greenery to cities, reducing harmful runoff, increasing shading, and countering the unpleasant heat island effect.
 Rooftop garden plots can help people reconnect with the Earth, and gain a greater appreciation for where our food comes from (hint: not from plastic packages).

 Urban farming today is no longer a hobby practiced by a few dedicated enthusiasts growing food for themselves.
 It has become a truly innovative field in which pioneering ventures are creating real, robust, and scalable solutions for growing food for large numbers of people directly at the point of consumption.
 This is great news not only for urban designers, architects, and building engineers, but also for residents and communities that want to increase food security and want to reduce CO2 emissions associated with the daily transportation of fresh food.
+You can learn everything you need to know about gardening at home at Whatforme.

 One very exciting urban farming method uses vertical aeroponic gardens, dubbed Tower Gardens, to produce more food quicker, using less space and water (90% less, according to its developer), either as a single unit or with multiple units in a large-scale growing operation.
 The Tower Gardens, are now being used to efficiently grow food at a number of big venues across the USA, including Chicago’s O’Hare airport, Giants Stadium, and the Google cafeteria in “Silicon Valley”.
+You can find all the equipment you’ll need to maintain an aeroponic garden at homegardenscare.com.

 This is a method of combined fish and vegetable farming that requires no soil.
 The farmer cultivates freshwater fish (aquaculture) and plants (hydroponics) in a re-circulating water system that exchanges nutrients between the two.
 Wastewater from the fish serves as organic fertilizer for the plants, while the plants clean the water of fish faeces and urine.
 The net result: a 90% reduction in freshwater use compared with conventional fish farming, and a significant reduction in added nutrients such as fossil fertilizers.
 Because the fish environment is spacious and clean, the system can be run without pesticides and without antibiotics.